-Thank you for showing an interest in Urmston Grammar School.
-As a Science College with Language Specialism, we believe we are unique in providing our students with inspiration, independence and the star qualities necessary to meet the challenge of the future.
+Thank you for showing an interest in Urmston Grammar.
+As a Science & Language College with Academy status, we believe we are unique in providing our students with inspiration, independence and the qualities necessary to meet the challenges of the future.

 Learning beyond the classroom; in the community; via digital communities and through international world-wide experience can be yours if you choose to join us for success!

-The purpose of our Open Evening, which will be held on Monday, 14th November and the aim of this Prospectus, is to help you to make two very important decisions:
+The purpose of our Open Evening, and the aim of this Prospectus, is to help you to make two very important decisions: